Kia EV3 review

 • -Rear visibility could be better

-As with its exterior, the EV3’s interior takes inspiration from the brand’s flagship Kia EV9 and they share the same infotainment system.
+As with its exterior, the Kia EV3’s interior takes inspiration from the Kia EV9 electric seven-seater.
+In fact, the two models have the same infotainment system.

-Indeed, the overall interior quality is quite good, with a range of materials across and hard surfaces given some texturing to help lift the aesthetic.
+Indeed, the overall interior quality is quite good, with an appealing mix of materials across the dashboard and the hard surfaces given some texturing to help lift the aesthetic.
 It feels as though it's been put together well and should stand the test of time.

 As with the Kia Niro EV, the EV3’s driving position isn’t all that high by SUV standards but you still sit higher up than in, say, a Tesla Model 3.
-You’ll also find it really easy to get comfortable behind the wheel, thanks to every EV3 getting a good amount of driver’s seat and steering-wheel adjustment.
+You’ll find it really easy to get comfortable behind the wheel, thanks to every EV3 getting a good amount of driver’s seat and steering-wheel adjustment.
+It’s a shame, though, that the entry-level car doesn’t get electric lumbar support adjustment for the driver.

-The EV3’s slightly elevated driving position means that you have a good view out over the front of the car and out at junctions.
+The EV3’s slightly elevated driving position means you have a good view out over the front of the car and out at junctions.
 Looking over your shoulder, large rear windows give you a pretty good view of what’s around you, but the large rear pillar means that your view is still slightly impeded.
-Although, in fairness, it’s no worse than in the Hyundai Kona Electric or Smart #1.
+In fairness, it’s no worse than in a Hyundai Kona Electric or Smart #1

-"It’s good that the EV3 still has some physical controls, but the new climate control display is really quite annoying – no matter how I set the steering wheel, it’s covered by the rim, causing you to dip and dive around to get a better view." – Dan Jones, Reviewer
+"It’s good that the EV3 still has some physical controls but the climate control display is really quite annoying.
+No matter how I set the steering wheel, it’s covered by the rim, causing you to dip and dive around to get a better view." – Dan Jones, Senior Reviewer

 Dan Jones test driving Kia EV3